 Why do we run the grants scheme?

-By working with groups which are already trusted partners in their communities, we can make sure we're hearing from even more people, including those whose voices aren't often heard by services.
+We believe that when communities #SpeakUp about their experiences, they can create change.
+By working with groups who are already trusted partners in their communities, we can make sure we're hearing from even more people, including those whose voices aren't often heard by services.

-Since starting the grants scheme, we've supported over 20 projects.
-These range from focus groups, community fun days, shared meals, activity evenings, and more.
-The purpose is to engage with people in Sheffield in ways that suit them, and hear a greater range of experiences about local health and social care services.
+Since starting the grants scheme we've supported 35 projects.
+These range from focus groups, community fun days, shared meals, creative projects and more.
+The aim is to engage with people in ways that suit them, and hear a greater range of experiences about local health and social care services.

 Watch the video to find out more about what it's like to take part, from some of our previous grant recipients.